Gridded ion thruster: Longevity

 The ion optics are constantly bombarded by a small amount of secondary ions and erode or wear away, thus reducing engine efficiency and life.
 Several techniques were used to reduce erosion; most notable was switching to a different propellant.
 Mercury or caesium atoms were used as propellants during tests in the 1960s and 1970s, but these propellants adhered to, and eroded the grids.
 Xenon atoms, on the other hand, are far less corrosive, and became the propellant of choice for virtually all ion thruster types.
 NASA has demonstrated continuous operation of NSTAR thruster for over 16,000 hours (1.8 years) and NEXT thruster for over 48,000 hours (5.5 years).

 In the extraction grid systems, minor differences occur in the grid geometry and the materials used.
 This may have implications for the grid system operational lifetime.

 Specific impulse

-Electrostatic ion thrusters have also achieved a specific impulse of 30–100 kN·s/kg, better than most other ion thruster types.
+Electrostatic ion thrusters have also achieved a specific impulse of 30–100 kN·s/kg, or 3,000 to 10,000 s, better than most other ion thruster types.
 Electrostatic ion thrusters have accelerated ions to speeds reaching 100 km/s.